iiridescent/ordo/README.md

 Memory training game for Android.

-This was built in large part with a friend over 3 days!
+This was built in large part with a friend over 3 days.

 <!-- add screenshots -->